Diversity & Accessibility Scholarship

 Can the scholarship expire or be canceled?

-If not used immediately during the awarded term, the scholarship will expire to allow other applicants to benefit from our programing.
+If not used immediately during the awarded term, the scholarship will expire to allow other applicants to benefit from our programs.
 The recipient is encouraged to reapply whenever they are ready.
 They will be considered with the pool of applicants for that term as described above.

 Scholarship recipients are expected to adhere to Stomping Ground policies as outlined in the Student Handbook; their scholarship may be canceled or revoked if they fail to comply with the guidelines in the Handbook.
 Students are allowed two absences per enrolled course.
 If students miss more than two classes during the 7-week duration of each course, they will not be allowed to advance to the next level and will forfeit their scholarship.